Mark-Ball/short-circuit-logic-tester/README.md

 ### 2. The form on the Report page can be resubmitted, creating multiple records in the database

+Nothing stopping either 1) reloading of the report page, or 2) identical entries being made in the database.

+### 3. Multiple users cannot play at the same time

+When the second user accesses the quiz, all the questions are re-randomised.
+So the first user gets marked on a completely different quiz.

 ## Notable bugs encountered during development

 ### 1. Script getting 404 not found